 - 1. Upon the filing of a petition signed by not less than ten freeholders in a political subdivision, or by the governing body of that subdivision, requesting a new assessment of property in the subdivision or upon investigation by the board of county commissioners, the board of county commissioners, before October first, may order a new assessment of any class of property, or of all property, located within the subdivision or within any subdivision.
 The state board of equalization or the tax commissioner may order a new assessment of any class of property or all property located in any political subdivision.
 The new assessment and equalization must be conducted under the terms and conditions as set forth in the state board of equalization or tax commissioner's order.
 The local governing body responsible for performing the new assessment may petition the state board of equalization or tax commissioner may or all of the order's terms and conditions.
-The state board of equalization or tax commissioner may petition the state board of equalization or tax commissioner may petition the state board of solver a modification of any or all of the order's terms and conditions.
 The state board of equalization or tax commissioner may for good cause shown grant all or part of the modification request. - 2.
 The board of county commissioners then may appoint a competent citizen of this state as a special assessor who shall make a new assessment of the property specified by the board and who shall proceed in accordance with the provisions of law governing assessors.
 The special assessor may be selected by competitive bidding or a process determined by the board of county commissioners.
 The special assessor is entitled to reasonable compensation by the board of county commissioners for the special assessor's services, together with meals and lodging as allowed by law, and mileage expense at the rate allowed by law for each mile [1.61 kilometers] actually and necessarily traveled in the performance of that person's duties, which must be audited and allowed by the board of county commissioners and paid out of the county treasury upon warrant of the county auditor.
 If the new assessment was ordered by the state board of equalization or tax commissioner, the state board of equalization or tax commissioner shall appoint a competent citizen of this state as a special assessor who shall make a new assessment of the property specified by the state board of equalization or tax commissioner to be completed under the terms and conditions set forth in the order; the special assessor shall proceed in accordance with the provisions of the law governing assessors; the special assessor is entitled to reasonable compensation by the state board of equalization or tax commissioner for that person's services plus meals, lodging, and mileage expense at the rates provided by law, and the state board of equalization or tax commissioner shall audit and allow the bill, and the same must be paid out of the county treasury.
 In either case, the compensation must be charged to the political subdivision in which the new assessment was made and must be deducted by the county treasurer from funds coming into the treasurer's hands apportionable to the subdivision.
 The board of county commissioners, state board of equalization, or tax commissioner who appoints a special assessor may authorize such assistants as may be necessary to aid the special assessor and shall allow reasonable compensation for each of the assistants plus meals, lodging, and mileage expense at the rates provided by law, which amounts must be audited, allowed, and paid and must be charged to the political subdivision in which the new assessment occurred in the manner provided for the special assessor.